PyVRP/PyVRP/docs/source/setup/introduction_to_hgs.rst

             Remove the solutions with lowest fitness until population size is at minimum size **return** :math:`s^*`

-The ``pyvrp`` package provides the HGS algorithm, crossover operators, stopping criteria, and numerous local search operators.
+The ``pyvrp`` package provides the HGS algorithm, crossover operators, stopping criteria, and various search procedures and operators.
 You only need provide the initial solutions, for which we suggest to take random initial solutions to ensure diversity in the search.

 .. hint::